alexmerren/rps.zsh/README.md

 has to be entered into the `GITHUB_TOKEN` section of the `config.yaml` file.

 The binary can then be installed gloablly via `make install`.
 This will install the executable in `usr/local/bin`, and the config file in `/usr/local/share/rps`.
+If you have re-built the binary, `make install_no_config` only moves the binary and does not overwrite the configuration file.

 ## Generating a GitHub Token